Man convicted of sex trafficking at 2020 Super Bowl - NewsBreak

 NEW HAVEN, Conn.
 (AP) — A jury in Florida has convicted a Connecticut man of sex trafficking at the 2020 Super Bowl in Miami.

-The U.S. attorney’s office had alleged 48-year-old Edward Walker brought two adult women and a 17-year-old girl from Connecticut to Miami in January 2020 to offer sex for money.
+The U.S. attorney’s office had alleged 48-year-old Edward Walker brought two adult women and a 17-year-old girl from Connecticut to Miami in January 2020 to offer sex for money.3 teens arrested for murder of Florida high school student

 Prosecutors offered evidence that Walker planned to take the victims to other locations including Chicago, Illinois and New Orleans.